jbassie/Moniepoint_DreamDev/README.md

 ### Port Already in Use
 - Ensure port 8080 is not already in use
-- Use `netstat -ano | findstr :8080` (Windows) or `lsof -i :8080` (Linux/Mac) to check

 ## License

-This project is created for the Moniepoint DreamDev Hackathon 2025.
+This project is created for the Moniepoint DreamDev Hackathon 2026.